puid/Python/README.md

 #### ID characters

 As noted, the characters (symbols) used for a random string do not determine the entropy.
-However, the number of unique characters does.
+However, the number of unique characters available does.
 Under the assumption that each character is equally probable (which maximizes entropy) it is easy to show the entropy per character is a constant log<sub>2</sub>(N), where `N` is of the number of characters available.

 #### ID randomness

 String randomness is determined by the entropy per character times the number of characters in the string.
 The *quality* of that randomness is directly tied to the quality of the entropy source.
 The *randomness* depends on the number of available characters and the length of the string.

-And finally we can state: a random string is a character representation of captured system entropy.
+And finally we can state: a random string is a character representation of captured entropy.

 [TOC](#TOC)